 Fresh Pumpkin Butter Pasta

-Featured in Food That Actually Makes Sense Right Now.
+Category: Food That Actually Makes Sense Right Now

 Soft ravioli from scratch stuffed with pumpkin and cheese, plus garlic brown butter sauce.
 The prep takes a little time, but it’s worth it for fall’s comforting flavors.